 As their class gift, these classes created scholarships for student research, service, and experiential learning abroad.

-This grant allows for an outstanding experience promoting understanding, appreciation, and celebration of religious diversity abroad.
+The Hanafi Grant allows for an outstanding experience promoting understanding, appreciation, and celebration of religious diversity abroad.

 This fund allows for travel in Central or South America.